George Catlin (political scientist)

 Sir George Edward Gordon Catlin (26 July 1896 – 7 February 1979) was an English political scientist and philosopher.
 A strong proponent of Anglo-American co-operation, he worked for many years as a professor at Cornell University and other universities and colleges in the United States and Canada.
 He preached the use of a natural science model for political science.
-McMaster University Libraries holds his correspondence archive and the body of some of his works.
+McMaster University Library holds his correspondence archive and the body of some of his works.
 He had two children, one of whom was the politician and academic Shirley Williams.

 Early life

 Catlin was born in Liverpool, the son of Edith Kate (Orton) and George Edward Catlin (1858–1936), an Anglican clergyman.
 He was educated at St Paul's School, and New College, Oxford.
 It was here that he converted to Roman Catholicism after his wartime hiatus.

 He volunteered for military service in the early months of the First World War, but was rejected, and spent most of the war working for the liquor traffic department of the Central Control Board.
 However, he became a soldier in the last months of the war, fighting on the Western Front in Belgium.